Love the definition of Potage Crécy I recently came across: “French for it’s cold outside — you need some creamy carrot soup.”

 - Add ginger to the skillet and mix to combine

 - When vegetables are al dente, remove skillet from heat and allow it to cool somewhat before carefully transferring contents into a blender/food processor to purée to desired consistency.
 You can do this in batches if easier.
 Work carefully as the fluid will still be warm.

 - If the consistency of the mixture is too thick after blending, simply add some chicken/veg stock or coconut milk to dilute.
 You could also add water or milk beverage of choice if preferred.

 - Be sure to taste the soup to make any seasoning adjustments.

-- Once desired consistency is achieved, carefully transfer the puréed soup back to the skillet to serve in individual bowls topped with a sprinkle of cinnamon or nutmeg (as desired) or cool fully before storing in a covered container in the fridge for up to 5 days.
+- Once desired consistency is achieved, carefully transfer the puréed soup back to the skillet to serve in individual bowls topped with a sprinkle of cinnamon or nutmeg and/or a drizzle of coconut milk (as desired) or cool fully before storing in a covered container in the fridge for up to 5 days.

 2) The ginger and cayenne bring distinctive flavor and heat to the soup -- I find them delicious and welcome but you can reduce the quantity or omit as desired.

 3) If you find it difficult to cube an uncooked sweet potato (they can be quite hard), simply soften it in the microwave.
 (You can leave the peel on for this - that too will be easier to shed once softened).